coreboot/coreboot/Documentation/contributing/coding_style.md

 There appears to be a common misperception that gcc has a magic "make me faster" speedup option called "inline".
 While the use of inlines can be appropriate (for example as a means of replacing macros, see Chapter 12), it very often is not.
-Abundant use of the inline keyword leads to a much bigger kernel, which in turn slows the system as a whole down, due to a bigger icache footprint for the CPU and simply because there is less memory available for the pagecache.
-Just think about it; a pagecache miss causes a disk seek, which easily takes 5 milliseconds.
-There are a LOT of cpu cycles that can go into these 5 milliseconds.

 A reasonable rule of thumb is to not put inline at functions that have more than 3 lines of code in them.
 An exception to this rule are the